 In this article, we’re going to examine:

 Good customer success is a growth strategy that enhances legacy and helps generate new revenue.
 But let’s strip things back a bit. 🌱

 Customer success was borne out of the Software as a Service (SaaS) sector and has mirrored SaaS’ upward trajectory over the last 20 years.
-It’s difficult to pinpoint exactly when this business function first came into existence, but according to the History of Customer Success Association, between 1996 and 1997, the CRM company, Vantive, implemented a customer success team to ensure their customers' needs were being met.
+It isn’t easy to pinpoint exactly when this business function first existed, but according to the History of Customer Success Association, between 1996 and 1997, the CRM company, Vantive, implemented a customer success team to ensure their customers' needs were being met.

 The principle behind a customer success team is to generate conditions within your company that compels a customer to repurchase. ♻️

 When you restrict your scope to a one-time sale, you aren’t acknowledging all avenues of revenue.
 Your customer base has already proven to be interested in your product and/or service, so there’s nothing stopping you from selling to those same customers again.
 To be successful in business, it’s imperative you put customers at the heart of what you're doing.

 How does customer success work within a SaaS model?

 The very basis of a subscription model transfers the power from the seller to the customer.
 For the first time, the customer is in control of their payment with the ability to terminate their monthly or annual subscription whenever they want.
 It’s easier now than ever to cancel a subscription with the tap of a screen.

 It boils down to this – when you lose a customer, you lose a stakeholder.
 Not only have you lost the customer’s revenue, but you’ve also lost that revenue plus the cost of acquiring the customer, which in effect doubles your team’s work.